 The program is designed to develop skills and educate CS students to be major contributors in the computing industry.
 The graduate program in computer science provides state-of-the-art education through the use of didactic courses to those students who wish to further their knowledge and careers within the computing industry.

 The Certificate in Data Science will train students in computer methods for analyzing big datasets generated by industry, research and government entities.
 Students will learn techniques for transforming the data into knowledge; developing algorithms for constructing computer systems that automatically learn from data; and tracking and evaluating new techniques and approaches in data science.

 Students who complete the certificate will be able to assist software developers and system administrators by analyzing the security of databases, applications, networks and computer systems; assessing security risks and identifying vulnerabilities in computer and network systems; and developing methods and techniques for defending against a range of types of cyber attacks.

 Students accepted into this selective program accomplish both the B.S. and M.S. degrees within five years by taking additional graduate courses within the first four years of the program.
 Up to two of these courses will count as open electives in the B.S. program and as didactic course work in the M.S. program.

 The Master of Science in Computer and Information Systems Security provides for the scholarly and professional needs of several groups who have either accepted or are keen to take on the challenge of protecting information resources of firms and society at large.

-Students enrolled in computer science M.S. and Ph.D. programs can earn a Certificate in Cybersecurity.
-The Certificate will be signed by the Chair and Graduate Director.
+Students enrolled in computer science M.S. and Ph.D. programs can specialize in cybersecurity.

-The students must complete five graduate courses in the area of cybersecurity.
-The following courses count towards the certificate (at least 5 of these will be offered over a four-semester period):
+Students specializing in cybersecurity must complete five graduate courses in the area of cybersecurity.
+The following courses count toward the cybersecurity specialization (at least 5 of these will be offered over a four-semester period):